Right click image to enlarge.

 |

 Gospodor is horrified by the Holocaust.
-Raised Catholic, he is especially concerned about the church's inaction during World War II: "They all remained silent.
+Raised Catholic, he is especially concerned about the church's inaction during WW-II: "They all remained silent.
 Everybody remained silent."

 |